 The use of infringing content doesn’t necessarily have to use the same words as yours, and an attorney can help you get a sense of how a court might rule on a claim of infringement.

 Future parts of this series will detail some of the defenses to copyright infringement, such as fair use and parody, information on how to collect evidence in the case of infringement, and how sites such as search engines and social bookmarking and voting sites can be informed of links on their sites that point to pages that infringe copyright.

-Added: I’m adding a disclaimer to this post – While I have a law degree, I am not a practicing attorney, and these posts on copyright (more to come) are written to inform rather than as a definitive set of steps to take if confronted by copyright infringement.
-If you have a copyright dispute, and need legal guidance, you should contact an attorney who can take the specific facts of your case into account and advise you on the best course of action.
+Added: I’m adding a disclaimer to this post – While I have a law degree, I am not a practicing attorney.
+These posts on copyright (more to come) are written to inform rather than as a definitive set of steps to take if confronted by copyright infringement.
+If you have a copyright dispute and need legal guidance, you should contact an attorney who can take the specific facts of your case into account and advise you on the best course of action.